 Because cocaine’s side effects may include increased blood pressure and heart rate, long-term abuse can put a person at risk for health complications such as heart attack, cardiomyopathy (damage to the heart muscle), stroke, arrhythmias (irregular heart rhythms), and an increased risk of sudden cardiac arrest.

-A cocaine high is euphoric and this can lead to addiction and it’s this same high that can make addressing addiction difficult.
-However, there are a few treatments for cocaine use disorder that can help people overcome the need to use cocaine and crack cocaine.
+A cocaine high is euphoric, and this can lead to addiction, and it’s this same high that can make addressing addiction difficult.
+However, there are a few treatments for cocaine use disorder that can help people overcome the need to use cocaine.

 Some of the treatment options for people struggling with cocaine use include: